GenericEric/genericmediafactory/README.md

 `helm repo update`

 # Assumptions
-* You have a Kubernetes cluster deployed
+* You have a Kubernetes cluster deployed (typically a single node k3s or k3d)
 * You have Helm installed with access to said cluster
-* You have an existing PersistentVolumeClaim set up in the namespace you will deploy to that is or links to your media library
+* You have an existing PersistentVolumeClaim set up in the namespace you will deploy to that contains or links to your media library([NFS](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner), etc)
-* You are okay using hostPath for config directories and download directory (you can mount a network share to this hostPath and skip using the PersistentVolumeClaim for the media library)
+* You are okay with using hostPath for config directories and download directory (you can mount a network share to this hostPath and skip using the PersistentVolumeClaim for the media library)

 ## more documentation coming soon...